apache/maven-site/src/site/markdown/maven-jsr330.md

 Maven has a long history of using dependency injection (DI) by way of [Plexus][plexus], so the intent of using [JSR-330][jsr330] is to replace a custom DI mechansism with something standard.
-The implementation Maven uses is based on Guice 3.x which directly supports JSR-330.
+The implementation Maven uses since 3.0-beta-3 is based on Guice 3.x, which directly supports JSR-330.

 If you are using [Plexus annotations and APIs][plexus-container] currently, there is no rush switch and no big bang conversions are necessary: Plexus, JSR-330 and Guice APIs all happily